abdullah-m-elnahrawy/abdullah-m-elnahrawy/README.md

 ---

 ## 🔎 Focus
-- UGVs & humanoids and their applications into Healthcare settings.
-- Give LLMs the ability to move by building a reliable layer (nerve) that connects LLMs (brain) to mobile robotics platforms (muscles), based on:
-  1. LLMs → Robot Motion: turning language understanding into grounded, verifiable robot actions (system design + safety).

-**Applications (Healthcare settings), guided by two principles:**
-- Automation that respects real workflows, constraints, and people.
-- Non-clinical hospital support at public touchpoints (greetings, wayfinding prompts, FAQs), reducing non-clinical load on caregivers by taking charge of repetitive tasks (e.g., blood sample delivery).

-## 🔎 Focus

 - **UGVs & humanoids** and their applications in **healthcare settings**.
 - **Give LLMs the ability to move** by: